“Forget everything. Know nothing. Step... “

 The year was 2006, and Amir had been following the spiritual teachings of an American woman, Evelyn Bourne, with some interest since he’d been introduced to her by his therapist, Bonnie, in New Orleans.
 Evelyn Bourne had a simple invitation: to discover true freedom and liberation simply by stopping everything just for a moment.
 Amir was already in touch with a silent depth of peace within himself through his spiritual practices over the past decade, but he was somehow strongly drawn to the simplicity of Evelyn Bourne’s teachings, and he was keen to be more intimately and experientially involved with them.

 When a 3-day retreat in New Eden was announced for October, Amir signed up without hesitation.
 It was during the very first meeting of the retreat that Amir and I met, and the rest, as they say, is history.
-We shared an incredible moment of communion during a repeating question together in the retreat meeting, followed by a never-ending lunch, then an invitation to visit Bernard’s Bookstore where I introduced Amir to his future life, and to Bernard, Adam, Mrs Chu, and William.
+We shared an incredible moment of communion during a repeating question together in the retreat meeting, followed by a never-ending lunch.
+I then invited Amir to visit Bernard’s Bookstore where I introduced him to Bernard, Adam, Mrs Chu, and william, and to his future life.

 Amir and I fell deeply in love in the blink of an eye; it was like we’d both been waiting for this meeting our whole lives.
 The foundation of our relationship, from the very beginning, was one of absolute truth, absolute honesty, and the unreserved support for each other’s awakening and happiness.